NELSON TRAILS

 Safety

 Ben Nevis is an alpine environment, so proper preparation and care should be made to ensure a safe trip.
-The track reaches a high elevation and is exposed above the tree line, so proper outdoor clothing is essential.
-You must always be prepared for freezing conditions and take extreme care if snow and ice and are present.
+You must always be prepared for freezing conditions and take extra care if snow and ice and are present.
 Do not rely on the Nelson weather forecast as the alpine conditions in Mt Richmond Forest Park are likely to be drastically different.
 Make sure you carry plenty of water with you as there are no water sources on the way up.

 See the Mountain Safety Council website for useful information on preparing for the outdoors.